Proven-Paradox/shaper-system/Handbook.md

 Cost: 7 HP
 Damage: x3
 Effect: You may only use this Attack after successfully striking with 3 other Melee or Short ranged Attacks of at least Tier 1.
 Using an Ability that is does not meet these requirements, missing, or using a given Attack twice in the sequence resets the counter.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 HP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A powerful move used at the end of a string of attacks.
 The particular details of this Ability are very open ended and should be decided for each character separately.

 #### Flash